slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 # Math

-Now, all humor intended, but the point is more profound than it may appear.
+Admittedly, this was humor, but the point is more profound than it may appear.

-Let's derive it formally and strictly.
+Let's derive it formally and as strictly as possible now.

 Cosmogenesis myths usually aren't mathematically deduced.
-For example, the Tolkien myth of Middle Earth's cosmogenesis describes the universe as a composition of musical themes evolved from the orchestrations of one being called Ilúvatar.
-In contrast, the Big Bang Theory deduces some of the earliest moments of the observable universe, but its cosmology doesn't include the first moment — the actual cosmogenetic origin point.
+For example, the Tolkien myth of Middle Earth's cosmogenesis describes the Universe as a composition of musical themes evolved from the orchestrations of one being called Ilúvatar.
+Deductively, the Big Bang Theory makes it as far back as the earliest moments of the observable universe, though doesn't include the first moment — the one that's actually the cosmogenetic origin moment.

 In short, assuming nothing but math, I'll derive "something from nothing."
 I won't even assume the existence of nothing.

-Since nothing but math is assumed, we conclude of a missing component, or else this deduction is true.
+Since nothing but math is assumed, we conclude there must be a missing component, or else this deduction is true.

 ## Deduction

-Let's define deduction succinctly and in such a way that's consistent with historical use.
+Let's succinctly define deduction in such a way that's consistent with historical uses.

 ### Proofs